jwhoffman/twitter-fire-launch/README.md

-# Text Mining with Tidy Text Format
+# Twitter Text Mining Using a Tidy Text Approach